RasmussenLab/vamb/workflow_avamb/README.md

 ## Set up configuration with your data

-To run the snakemake workflow you need to set up three files: the configuration file (`config.json`), a file with paths to your contig-files (`contigs.txt`) and a file with paths to your reads (`samples2data.txt`).
-Example files are included and described here for an example dataset of four samples: s
+To run the snakemake workflow you need to set up three files: the configuration file (`config.json`), a file with paths to your contig-files (`contigs.txt`) and a file with paths to your reads (`samples2data.tsv`).
+Example files are included and described here for an example dataset of four samples:

 `contigs.txt` contains paths to each of the per-sample assemblies:
 ```